-Every DJ needs a good pair of headphones.
-Something that's durable and portable enough so that you can easily shove it in your bag without being too worried that they'll break.
-You most likely also want a headphone that sounds good, with a rich and deep bass, and a sufficiently neutral mid and treble range to reproduce instruments and vocals accurately.
-A wired design also helps, since you don't want any delay or latency when you mix.
+Every DJ needs a good pair of headphones; something portable yet durable enough to quickly stash in without having to worry that they'll break.
+You most likely also want a headphone that sounds good, with rich, deep bass and a sufficiently neutral mid and treble range to reproduce instruments and vocals accurately.
+The best DJ headphones are comfortable to wear for long sets and have rotating cups for you to easily monitor the party for the right time to drop the bass.
+A wired design also helps, since you don't want any delay or latency while mixing.

-If you’re drawn to the iconic look of the Sony MDR line and want a more portable option than the MDR-1A, then get the Sony MDR-7506.
-These headphones feature a foldable design with swiveling earcups like the Audio-Technica ATH-M50x but are much lighter.
+If you’re drawn to the iconic look of the Sony MDR line and want the most portable over-ear headphones that perform well for DJs, then get the Sony MDR-7506.
+They have a foldable design with swiveling earcups like the Audio-Technica ATH-M50x but are much lighter.
 They do feel a little cheap, and they aren’t as comfortable as the M50X, but they’re a great lower-cost pick for DJs looking for a simple, timeless design.

 If you would like to choose for yourself, here is the list of all our reviews for headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.